Updated: July 2/2018

 10. U12 teams must register a minimum of 8 players and a maximum of 13 players.
 U14, U16 and U18 teams must register a minimum of 11 players and a maximum of 18 players.

-11. There must be a minimum of 3 boys and 3 girls on the playing field at all times.
+11. For U14, U14, U18: There must be a minimum of 3 boys and 3 girls on the playing field at all times.
+For U12 the minimum numbers drop to 2 boys and 2 girls minimum.
 In the event a team is short of players due to illness or injury, they must play short-handed by that number of players.

 12. A minimum of 7 players is needed to play.